UgurKap/machine-learning-algorithms/README.md

 # Machine Learning Algorithm Implementations

-This repository includes my implementations of various machine learning and related algorithms using Python.
+This repository includes my implementations of various machine learning and related algorithms in Python.

 1. innerproduct.py => Includes a vectorized implementation of inner product
 2. l2distance.py => Finds euclidian distance between rows of two matrices in a vectorized manner